joshuathayer/securedrop/securedrop-staging-qubes.md

 Confirm that you're able to ssh as user `securedrop` from `sd-dev` to `sd-mon` and `sd-app` without being prompted for a password.

+### Qubes tools on sd-dev

+`sd-dev` is going to be administering other VMs, so it needs some Qubes tools installed:

+    sudo apt install qubes-core-admin-client python-qubesadmin

 ## SecureDrop Installation

 We're going to configure `sd-dev` to build the securedrop `.deb`'s, then we're going to build them, and provision `sd-app` and `sd-mon`.